 - The British Association for Behavioural & Cognitive Psychotherapies (BABCP) – An organisation for people dedicated to the practice and theory of behavioural and cognitive psychotherapy.
 There’s also a register of all CBT therapists in the UK.

 - The British Association for Counselling and Psychotherapy (BACP) – An organisation that can help you find a safe and effective counsellor or psychotherapist for all your mental health needs.
 They even have a therapist directory.

 - The British Psychological Society (BPS) – An organisation dedicated to the advancement of psychology.
 Check out their directory of chartered psychologists for potential CBT support.

 What Are the Pros and Cons of CBT?

 While CBT has helped many people lead better lives, it’s not suitable for everyone.
 Before jumping into therapy sessions, check out these pros and cons.
 Self-diagnosis is another form of negative behaviour, after all.

 CBT is vast!
-If the subject area is something that piques your interest, then why not delve deep into the crevices of the human psyche with our Cognitive Behavioural Therapy Level 3 qualification?
+If the subject area is something that piques your interest, it's possible to study a cbt course online then why not delve deep into the crevices of the human psyche with our Cognitive Behavioural Therapy Level 3 qualification?

 We hope this guide has helped you think differently about CBT, what it does and how it can help those with mental health problems.
 If you’d like to learn more about studying with Oxbridge, visit the homepage or call us on 0121 630 3000.